Written and directed by Bryan Forbes

 It does tick most of the boxes on the checklist: it tries to rhyme the original film's narrative with a new character who, for bonus points, is related to and is therefore literally the legacy of the protagonist from the original film; it assumes you liked the original protagonist, and therefore wish to see them get closure; it has callbacks; but it also realizes it needs to distinguish itself in some way beyond "generational recapitulation," and so strikes out into related-but-different territories; it banks on the brand name in a title that promises an escalation of the action.
 Objectively-speaking, then, this 34-years-later follow-up to Clarence Brown's 1944 masterpiece National Velvet does everything a legacy sequel is "supposed" to do.
 It merely does them horribly poorly.

 Some of the ways it fails, of course, are pretty obvious.
 Some are so obvious they're barely worth harping on at all, starting with that title International Velvet, which I'm certain I'd find cleverer and less grating if the movie were remotely good or if everything that made it "international" didn't make it worse.
 But let's just stick with the obvious problems within the film, most egregiously the inability to secure the participation of any of the first film's cast, and not just Elizabeth Taylor, but Mickey Rooney or Angela Lansbury or Jackie Jenkins or anyone, Rooney, in particular, being a "we didn't even try" omission considering he was willing to trade on his performance as Mi Taylor in Black Stallion barely even one year later.
 Which probably makes that completely-unrelated film a better legacy sequel to National Velvet all by itself.
 Mi Taylor isn't even mentioned in this movie, though, and perhaps he wouldn't strictly need to be.
 Velvet Brown is, however.
 I cannot tell you if Taylor was actually approached.
 She might've said no for several good reasons.
-But I guess they must not have asked her, because when Elizabeth Taylor says "no," that's when you start restructuring the movie around Mi, since I'm not sure Rooney ever said "no" to anything.
+But I guess they must not have ever intended to ask her, because when Elizabeth Taylor says "no," that's when a responsible filmmaker starts restructuring the movie around Mi, since I'm not sure Rooney ever said "no" to anything.

 So instead we have Velvet, as rendered by Nanette Newman, once the winner of the Grand National Steeplechase atop the legendary horse Pie, though when her sex was revealed, she was disqualified and her victory asterisked.
 Now Velvet's in middle-age, or possibly a very well-preserved old age (we'll get there), and upon her is thrust the child of her recently-deceased brother Donald, for I believe that this film has actually retconned the number of Brown siblings from "four" to "two," thereby leaving Velvet as the only alternative caregiver for her niece.
 This is despite Donald having long-since emigrated to America and married an American woman (who's also deceased when the movie starts, and apparently without any family of her own), which in turn means that when his daughter Sarah (Tatum O'Neal) is delivered to her new guardian, she's wrenched from her home to be transplanted into the southeastern English countryside to live with an aunt she barely knows along with her aunt's writer boyfriend John (Christopher Plummer).